fgerzer/apsis/documentation/tutorials/installation.rst

     .. note::

-        For apsis versions newer than December 2014 older gpY versions will no longer work.
-It has been developed and tested to work with gpY version 0.6.0.
+        For apsis versions newer than December 2014 older GPy versions will no longer work.
+It has been developed and tested to work with GPy version 0.6.0.

 **Operating Systems**

-    * developed on Ubuntu 14.04.
+    * developed on Ubuntu 14.04/Arch.
 Tested on Mac OS X Yosemite.
     * most unix based operating systems for which the dependencies listed above are available should work.

-    * no support for non-unix systems right now.
+    * Currently, tests for Windows support is in progress.

 Installation using PIP
 ======================